NATHALIE DAOU

 AGOSTINA FRESNO

-Agostina is a dedicated practitioner, passionate about yoga and she has been assisting Nathalie Daou The Shala Dubai. she is teaching the morning mysore classes at Dubai Internet city branch.
+Agostina is a dedicated practitioner, passionate about yoga and she has been assisting Nathalie Daou at The Shala Dubai. she is teaching the morning Mysore classes at Dubai Internet City branch.
 Here is a little message from her:

 "I discovered the Ashtanga practice six years ago during a challenging period in my life.
 Within a few months of starting the practice, things began to take a different direction.
 Since then, the practice has been my faithful companion, a lifestyle.
 The most significant revelation for me was not achieving impressive asanas and postures (which constitute just one anga of the eight steps of Ashtanga).

 I truly grasped that there is something beyond the physical body; we are purusha (soul), akin to an eternal light that never goes out.
-Ashtanga, for me, is a path in constant construction—physically, spiritually, and mentally.
+Ashtanga, for me, is a path in constant construction, physically, spiritually, and mentally.
 It transforms your life for the better.
-At least, this practice has changed my life, and for that, I'm eternally grateful.
+This practice has changed my life, and for that, I'm eternally grateful.

 In my younger days, I was a dancer and later began teaching dance classes.
 When I started practicing yoga, a few years later, I felt the need to share what this practice brought me.